My wife and I enjoy traveling and spending time at our camp on a lake in Maine. Sharing the beauty and wonders of Maine is our passion.

 A Great Way to See the Highlights of the Park

 These are 6 kid-friendly fun and easy hikes in and around Acadia National Park.
-Enjoy the hikes, the nearby attractions and you will have hit many of the highlights of the area.
+Enjoy the hikes and the nearby attractions, and you will have hit many of the highlights of the area.